ccrisc/rent_items_management/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you think you found a bug in rails_magazzino, you can [submit an issue](https://github.com/ccrisc/rent_items_management/issues/new/choose).

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!